How to Be Authentic and Live Fully as Yourself

 Do I feel proud of how I show up, even when no one sees it?

 Check for alignment.
-Thatโs a sign youโre on the right path.
+That’s a sign you’re on the right path.

 How Can I Improve My Authenticity?